yehia67/documentation/wallets/0.1/trinity/concepts/hardware-wallet.md

 - **Address 3:** 50 Mi

 You try to send 650 Mi from Trinity, using a Ledger Nano S. This transaction would require a bundle that withdraws from three addresses, so it won't be valid and won't send.

+For more information about this limitation, see this [community blog post](https://medium.com/@hbmy289/how-to-access-iota-funds-spread-over-too-many-inputs-on-ledger-nano-s-74708548fa6e).